 - Northwell Health

-"I got my internship through a connection through Hofstra's I/O program.
+"I got my internship through a connection with Hofstra's I/O program.
 Dr. Grossman helped make my search process smooth and quick.
-I work at ClearVision Optical in Talent Management where my primary responsibility falls under recruitment and employee engagement.
+I work at ClearVision Optical in talent management, where my primary responsibility falls under recruitment and employee engagement.
 I also design the internship program and identify training opportunities for employees.
 I love my internship because I have a sense of autonomy and meaningfulness, and can incorporate creativity into everything I do!"

 – Stephanie Frobin

 “Hofstra’s I/O program helped me find an excellent internship at Northwell Health, which is one of the largest healthcare systems in the country.
 I work in the corporate office as an Organizational Development intern.
 My team designs various courses for physicians and high-potential leaders, and strives to facilitate leadership trainings using various modes of learning.
 My favorite part about the internship is using simulations to help residents get more hands-on experience.
 Working with a team of exceptionally brilliant and inspirational leaders helps me cherish the beauty of Industrial-Organizational Psychology!”